 Explore the magnificent collections of the newly opened Faberge Museum - a unique private collection of Faberge eggs and Jewelry in Russia and in the world.
 Boasting over 4,000 items beautifully displayed in an unrivaled Shuvaalov Palace, this museum will surely be on top of your Favorite's list.
-The museum also features collection of paintings, statuetts, applied art.
+The museum also features a collection of paintings, statuettes, applied art.

 A spectacular show of Russian music, dancing and singing with a light buffer during the interval.
 The best traditional dances from all differents regions of Russia.
 Clap for the energetic cossacks, sing along with the "Moscow suburb nights" song.

-Catherine the Great gave the quaint little town of Gatchina and Gatchinsky Palace as a gift to her favourite lover Grigory Orlov.
+Catherine the Great gave the quaint little town of Gatchina and Gatchinsky Palace as a gift to her favorite lover Grigory Orlov.
 Later this palace became a home to her son Paul and the military center of Russia.
 So no surprise that the palace has various temporary and permanent exhibitions including a weaponry display.
 The surrounding park is magnificent in winter.
-You can walk through the maze of lakes, islands and forests, watch the winter swimmers or visit smaller attractions like the Birch House and the Temple of Venus.
+You can walk through the maze of lakes, islands, and forests, watch the winter swimmers or visit smaller attractions like the Birch House and the Temple of Venus.
 The church at the top of Gatchina’s main pedestrian mall is also worth seeing.

 The newly restored General Staff building houses the part of the Hermitage art collection, stunning works of art of the 19th and 20th centuries, including French Impressionists & Post-Impressionists.